timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 1. Start the application in dual-write mode.
 1. Determine the completion point `T`.
 1. Backfill time-series data from source to target.
-1. Enable background jobs (policies) in the target database.
 1. Validate that all data is present in target database.
 1. Validate that target database can handle production load.
 1. Switch application to treat target database as primary (potentially